pipobscure/pipobscure/_posts/2015-02-09-confrontingbabble-on-freedom-of-religiondoes.markdown

 ---
 layout: post
-title: "> So show some respect…for the freedom of others…to openly disregard your religious views…!"
+title: "So show some respect…for the freedom of others…to openly disregard your religious views…!"
 date: 2015-02-09 13:03:36 Z
 tags: []